ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/05-creating-links/01-creating-links.md

 *Eleven example shapes.
 Coordinate systems are located at the origin of each shape.*

-## 1. Create a new package with the name LinkExamples
+## 1. Create a new package with the name linkExamples
   This should have the same folder structure that you used in the [Pendulum Example].
-  Your new `LinkExamples` package should be within your `us.ihmc.exampleSimulations` package.
+  Your new `linkExamples` package should be within your `us.ihmc.exampleSimulations` package.

 ## 2. Add the class LinkExamplesSimulation